The IRS is at it again… More Regulatory Changes Coming.

 Sep 28th 2021

-In the past couple of years, businesses have seen large changes from the IRS in attempt to prevent filing fraud, improve efficiency for taxpayers, and modernize the IRS processes for easier electronic filing.
+In the past couple of years, businesses have seen large changes from the IRS in an attempt to prevent filing fraud, improve efficiency for taxpayers, and modernize the IRS processes for easier electronic filing.
 Businesses need to stay on top of these W-2, 1099 and 1095 changes to stay compliant and avoid penalties.
 It’s becoming increasingly hard for businesses to keep up-to-date with year-end filing requirement changes.